Please feel free to comment on my review.

-The Target novelization is greatly enriched in detail and provides more information about the world of Alzarius, the Marshmen, the supporting characters and introducing Adric.
+The Target novelization is greatly enriched in detail and provides more information about the world of Alzarius; the Marshmen; the supporting characters and introducing Adric.
 I’ve always been fascinated by ‘Full Circle’ and was keen to discover more about how Alzarius worked as an alien world.

 The prologue was interesting to read and listen to.
-It details the Starliner’s crash-landing to Alzarius and how the survivors coped with settling on a new planet.
-It also depicts the survivors being attacked by Marshmen on the Starliner, setting things up very well for the rest of the story later on.
+It details the Starliner’s crash-landing onto Alzarius and how the survivors coped with settling on a new planet.
+It also depicts the survivors being attacked by the Marshmen on the Starliner, setting things up very well for the rest of the story later on.

 There is also a poem after the prologue which was written by the First Decider called Yanek Pitrus of the Tenth Generation Starliner.
-This poem crops up now and again in the book, as it forms the mythology of Alzarius.
+This poem crops up now and again in the book as it forms the mythology of Alzarius.
 “When Mistfall comes, The giants leave the swamps, The Marshmen walk the world…”

 Adric’s character gets an interesting development in the book compared to the TV story.
 Adric is torn between loyalties to his brother Varsh and the Outlers, since he refuses to help them to take over the TARDIS and threaten Romana.
 I found Adric less annoying in the book compared to the TV story.

-I took note that the names Nefred, Garif and Login were surnames for the Alzarian characters in the story.
+I took note that the names Nefred; Garif and Login were surnames for the Alzarian characters in the story.
 Their full names happen to be Ragen Nefred; Jaynis Garif and Haldrin Login.
 Keara’s full name turns out to be Keara Login.
 Strangely Adric and Varsh aren’t given a surname, which is odd for me.

-I liked how the Marshmen get developed upon in the book compared to the TV story.
+I like how the Marshmen get developed upon in the book compared to the TV story.
 They’re more convincing and ferocious as monsters compared to the TV story.
 They’re also more threatening, since they happen to have a rage and a dislike for the Alzarians which gets developed later on in the story.

 The interior of the Starliner’s design is well-detailed in the book and is described well by Andrew Smith.
 The settings are visual, including the corridors and the Great Book Room.
 An interesting moment is when Nefred directly links telepathically to the System Files, not shown in the TV version.

-I was expecting there to be an epilogue at the end of novel/audiobook of ‘Full Circle’.
+I was expecting there to be an epilogue at the end of novelization/audiobook of ‘Full Circle’.
 But as I discovered from the sleeve text, Andrew Smith had inserted an epilogue originally but it got deleted at the insistence of producer John Nathan-Turner.
 Why this happened, I’ve no idea and it is a shame.

 There is an additional scene at end of the story where the Marshmen retreat to the swamps and are in telepathic communication by their Marshleader.
-They consider what to do when rising from the swamps again, setting things up for the Big Finish audio sequel ‘Mistfall’ with Peter Davison’s Doctor.
+They consider what to do when rising up from the swamps again, setting things up for the Big Finish audio sequel ‘Mistfall’ with Peter Davison’s Doctor.

 ‘Doctor Who – Full Circle’ rating – 8/10